-If the Interconnected Party (Claiming Party) suffers a Loss arising from an act or omission of a Shipper in breach of its TSA or another interconnected party in breach of its interconnection agreement (each such Shipper or interconnected party being a Breaching Party) then:

-the Interconnected Party may elect to pursue its claim in the name of First Gas.
-The Interconnected Party must notify First Gas of its election.
-First Gas shall provide or procure to be provided such assistance as the Interconnected Party may require provided that the Interconnected Party first agrees in writing to:

-indemnify First Gas against any liabilities resulting from that claim and/or pursuit of that claim except to the extent that First Gas has directly caused those liabilities; and

-pay any reasonable costs directly incurred by First Gas in providing assistance in pursuing the claim,

-except that First Gas shall not be required to render any assistance to the Interconnected Party pursuant to this section 16.11(a) (other than allowing proceedings to be commenced and prosecuted in First Gas’ name) in circumstances where First Gas has reasonable grounds to refuse such assistance;

-if the Interconnected Party elects to pursue a claim under section 16.11(a) then it may choose its own counsel.
-The costs of counsel will be met by the Interconnected Party;

-the Interconnected Party’s Loss shall be deemed to be First Gas’ Loss for the purposes of the TSA or interconnection agreement between First Gas and the Breaching Party;

-a breach of the Breaching Party’s obligations under its TSA or interconnection agreement shall be deemed to be a breach by First Gas of this Agreement; and

-First Gas will not take any active steps which could be expected to directly result in the occurrence of an event for which an indemnity is payable under section 16.11(a)(i).

-The Interconnected Party shall not make any claim, demand or commence proceedings directly against any Shipper in relation to that Shipper’s breach of its TSA or negligence in relation to any matter pertaining to or dealt with in the Code, or against any other interconnected party in relation to that party’s breach of its interconnection agreement.
+The Interconnected Party shall not make any claim, demand or commence proceedings directly against any Shipper or another Interconnected Party in relation to that Shipper’s or other Interconnected Party’s breach of its TSA or ICA (as applicable) or negligence in relation to any matter pertaining to or dealt with in the Code, a TSA or ICA.
 Neither the Interconnected Party nor First Gas shall make any claims, demands or commence proceedings against each other in relation to any matter dealt with by this Agreement (including a claim by either Party that the other Party has been negligent in relation to any such matter) except in accordance with this Agreement.
-Nothing shall prevent First Gas from exercising its rights and remedies under any TSA.
+Nothing shall prevent First Gas from exercising its rights and remedies under any TSA, GTA or Allocation Agreement.

-Prior to First Gas making any claim against any Liable Third Party, First Gas shall first consult the Interconnected Party and provide an opportunity for the Interconnected Party to have its Loss included in First Gas’ claim(s).
-The Interconnected Party’s Loss shall be deemed to be First Gas’ Loss for the purposes of any claim against a Liable Third Party.
+Prior to First Gas making any claim against any Liable Third Party, First Gas shall first consult the Interconnected Party and provide an opportunity for the Interconnected Party to have any Loss included in First Gas’ claim(s) if applicable.

 If requested by either Party in writing, the other Party will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the other Party may be legally liable under or in relation to this Agreement, up to the Capped Amounts, except to the extent that such insurance is not permitted by law.

+For the purposes of this section 16, any reference to:

+a TSA shall include a reference to any Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement (and a reference to a Shipper shall include a reference to a shipper under any such agreement);

-For the purposes of this section 16, any reference to a breach of, or liability under a TSA shall include any breach of, or liability under a Supplementary Agreement or Interruptible Agreement.
+a breach of, or liability under, a TSA shall include any breach of, or liability under, a Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement;

-disputes
+an ICA or Interconnection Agreement shall include a reference to this Agreement, any Existing Interconnection Agreement and any other interconnection agreement (and a reference to an Interconnected Party shall include a reference to an interconnected party under any such agreement); and

+a breach of, or liability under, an ICA or Interconnection Agreement shall include any breach of, or liability under, this Agreement, any Existing Interconnection Agreement and any other interconnection agreement.

+dispute RESOLUTION